Sighted by Default: Addressing Implicit Vision Assumptions in Real-Time VLM Assistance for BLV Users: Evaluation

-\section{User Evaluation}
+\subsection{User Evaluation}

-To assess the effectiveness of our VIA-Agent, we conducted a mixed-method comparative user study.
-The study was designed to evaluate our system against two leading applications, BeMyAI~\citep{bemyai_web_2025} and Doubao~\citep{doubao_web_2025}, in realistic scenarios.
-Our evaluation sought to investigate the following aspects: (1) \textbf{Efficiency}: How does VIA-Agent’s goal-focused, low-latency interaction compare to the baselines in terms of task completion time, success rate, and the number of interactions required?
-(2) \textbf{Cognitive Load and Task Drift}: Does VIA-Agent’s ``less is more'' approach reduce perceived cognitive load and task drift compared to the baselines?
-(3) \textbf{User Experience}: How do users perceive the systems in terms of usability, trustworthiness, and overall satisfaction?

-\subsection{Participants}
+\subsubsection{Participants}

-We recruited nine participants (P1-P9) with visual impairments for the user evaluation via local blindness advocacy groups.
-The cohort comprised four males and five females (mean age = $35.7$, $SD = 14.1$; range = 23–67).
-Vision levels ranged from total blindness to varying degrees of low vision, with both congenital and acquired onsets.
+We recruited nine participants (P1--P9) with visual impairments via local blindness advocacy groups.
+The cohort comprised four males and five females (mean age = $35.7$, $SD = 14.1$; range $= 23$--$67$).
+Vision levels ranged from total blindness to varying degrees of low vision.
 All participants were experienced smartphone users.
-This study was approved by Institutional Review Board (IRB), and all participants provided informed consent prior to participation.
-Each participant received 25\$ as compensation for their time.
-Detailed demographics are provided in Table~\ref{tab:evaluation_participants}.
+Full demographics are provided in Table~\ref{tab:evaluation_participants}.

+Although $N=9$ is modest, it is consistent with comparable BLV studies involving real-world tasks~\cite{killough2025vrsight, huh2025vid2coach}.
+Our within-subjects design maximized statistical power, yielding 243 total trials and achieving adequate sensitivity to detect significant effects.
+The study was IRB-approved; all participants provided informed consent prior to participation and received \$25 as compensation.

-\subsection{Apparatus and Baselines}
+\subsubsection{Apparatus and Baselines}

-To ensure consistent testing conditions, all evaluations were conducted on an iPhone 14 Pro running iOS version 18.6.2.
-The device was connected to either a stable indoor Wi-Fi network or an outdoor 5G cellular network during the experiments.
-The following systems were evaluated:
+All evaluations were conducted on an iPhone~14~Pro, connected to either a stable indoor Wi-Fi network or an outdoor 5G cellular network.
+The evaluated systems were:

-$\bullet$~\textbf{VIA-Agent (Our Prototype):} Our proposed agent, which integrates a low-latency RTC framework with a highly optimized VLM core.
-The application was developed in Xcode~\citep{apple_xcode_2025}, targeting iOS 16.0 and later.

-$\bullet$~\textbf{BeMyAI (Baseline 1)~\citep{bemyai_web_2025}:} A widely-used assistive application.
-It relies on static image captioning and visual question answering, lacking video.
-Version 6.10.2 from the Apple App Store was used for our evaluation.

-$\bullet$~\textbf{Doubao (Baseline 2)~\citep{doubao_web_2025}:} A general-purpose, conversational AI application.
-Though not specialized for VIA, it serves as a baseline for real-time video conversation.
-We used version 10.6.0 from the Apple App Store.
+$\bullet$~\textbf{VIA-Agent (Our Prototype).} Integrates RTC streaming with a BLV-specialized VLM core, operationalizing all three design principles (Continuity, Conciseness, Calibrated Honesty).

+$\bullet$~\textbf{BeMyAI~\cite{bemyai_web_2025} (No-Continuity Baseline).} A widely-used assistive app (v6.10.2) requiring manual photo capture for static image captioning and VQA.
+Lacks persistent streaming and task-specialized cognitive core, serving as the request-response baseline.